-- Obesity and belly fat are caused by too much insulin in the body which is caused by eating sugars and refined carbohydrates (breads, pastas, bagels, cereals, etc.).
+- Obesity and belly fat is caused by too much insulin in the body which is caused by eating sugars and refined carbohydrates (bread, pasta, bagels, cereals, etc.).

 - Increased insulin levels set the stage for chronic diseases such as diabetes, heart disease (heart attacks, heart failure, etc.), and rapid aging via chronic inflammation.